-Queens Real Estate Market Report 2020, courtesy of the Queens Home Team at Keller Williams Realty Landmark II.
+Queens Real Estate Market Report 2021, courtesy of the Queens Home Team at Keller Williams Realty Landmark II.
 Have a question?
-Contact Us anytime.
+Contact Us

 If you have any questions or need some real estate advice, feel free to Contact Us anytime.

 What is Month’s Supply?
 Months of supply is the measure of how many months it would take for the current inventory of homes on the market to sell, given the current pace of home sales.
 For example, if there are 50 homes on the market and 10 homes selling each month, there is a 5 month supply of homes for sale.

 Months of supply is a good indicator of whether a particular real estate market is favoring buyers or sellers.
 Typically, a market that favors sellers has less than 6 months of supply, while more than 6 months of supply indicates an excess of homes for sale that favors buyers.

 - Homes selling each month: 784

 The One Key MLS reported a total of 2,335 closed home sales during the first quarter of 2021.
 This was DOWN 1.5% from the previous quarter and UP 22.2% when compared to the same quarter last year.
 Specifically, sales for Residential homes were UP 18.3%, Condo sales were UP 15.1%, and Coop sales were UP 33.2% compared to the same quarter last year.